Rob Cesternino: Other media

-In June 2013, Cesternino appeared as a co-host and executive producer of Reality GameMasters, a YouTube show documenting six reality stars competing in a game of Risk.
+In June 2013, Cesternino appeared as a co-host and executive producer of Reality GameMasters, a YouTube game show featuring six reality stars competing in a game of Risk.

 Cesternino was approached to compete on The Amazing Race 31 with Survivor: Tocantins contestant and RHAP co-host, Stephen Fishbach.
 The pair showed interest but declined due to Fishbach's upcoming wedding.